Steady state in ultrastrong coupling regime: perturbative expansion and first orders

-Understanding better the dynamics and steady states of systems strongly coupled to thermal baths is a great theoretical challenge with promising applications in several fields of quantum technologies.
-Among several interesting strategies to gain access to the steady state, one consists in obtaining approximate expressions of the mean force Gibbs state, the reduced state of the global system-bath steady state.
-Here, we present explicit analytical expressions of corrective terms to the ultrastrong coupling limit recently derived.
-Considering the traditional spin-boson model as illustration, we compare our results with predictions obtained through a refined singular coupling master equation established in a very recent work, and find excellent agreement.
-The comparison of the general expressions is also briefly commented.
+\initial{U}\textbf{nderstanding better the dynamics and steady states of systems strongly coupled to thermal baths is a great theoretical challenge with promising applications in several fields of quantum technologies.
+Among several strategies to gain access to the steady state, one consists in obtaining approximate expressions of the mean force Gibbs state, the reduced state of the global system-bath thermal state, largely credited to be the steady state.
+Here, we present analytical expressions of corrective terms to the ultrastrong coupling limit of the mean force Gibbs state, which has been recently derived.
+We find that the first order term precisely coincides with the first order correction obtained from a dynamical approach---master equation in the strong-decoherence regime.
+This strengthens the identification of the reduced steady state with the mean force Gibbs state.
+Additionally, we also compare our expressions with another recent result obtained from a high temperature expansion of the mean force Gibbs state.
+We observe numerically a good agreement for ultra strong coupling as well as for high temperatures.
+This confirms the validity of all these results.
+In particular, we show that, in term of coherences, all three results allow one to sketch the transition from ultrastrong coupling to weak coupling.\\ Quanta 2022; 11: 53--71.}